-- 1. The evaluator shall perform biometric enrolment that results in creation of samples from which templates will be created that do not satisfy the assessment criteria described in quality assessment criteria report (e.g. presenting biometric samples of low quality) - 2.
-The evaluator may examine feedback messages shown (e.g. "Finger too wet" in case of fingerprint verification) to understand how the evaluator can present a biometric characteristic that does not meet the quality assessment criteria report - 3.
-The evaluator may ask the developer how low quality samples can be created if the TOE does not show any feedback messages - 4.
-The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE does not create enrolment templates from samples that do not meet the assessment criteria specified in the quality assessment criteria report - 5.
+- 1. The evaluator shall perform biometric enrolment that results in creation of samples from which templates will be created that do not satisfy the assessment criteria described in quality assessment criteria report.
+Methods to create low-quality samples are described in the report (e.g. varying temperature / humidity conditions of the finger skin, low physical pressure, too less presentation time or incorrect finger positioning angles for fingerprint verification) - 2.
+The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE does not create enrolment templates from samples that do not meet the assessment criteria specified in the quality assessment criteria report - 3.
 The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that any enrolment templates are created by TOE from samples that meet the assessment criteria specified in the quality assessment criteria report correctly